1-Bromododecane

-1-Bromododecane is the organobromine compound with the formula Br(CH2)11CH3.
+1-Bromododecane is a bromoalkane with the formula Br(CH2)11CH3.
 It is a colorless liquid.
 It is used as a long chain alkylating agent to improve the lipophilicity and hydrophobicity of organic molecules for biological applications.

 Production

-Most 1-bromoalkanes are prepared by free-radical addition of hydrogen bromide to the 1-alkene.
+Most 1-bromoalkanes are prepared by free-radical addition of hydrogen bromide to the 1-alkene, which is 1-dodecene in the case of 1-bromododecane.
 These conditions lead to anti-Markovnikov addition, giving the 1-bromo derivative.

 1-Bromododecane can also be prepared by treating dodecanol with hydrobromic acid and sulfuric acid.